- Home

 - GORD and Barrett’s oesophagus

-Oesophageal squamous cell carcinoma – This starts in the thin, flat cells of the mucosa, which are called squamous cells.
+Oesophageal squamous cell carcinoma – This type starts in the thin, flat cells of the mucosa, which are called squamous cells.
 It often begins in the middle and upper part of the oesophagus.
-In Australia, oesophageal squamous cell carcinoma is less common than oesophageal adenocarcinoma.

-If it is not found and treated early, oesophageal cancer can spread to nearby lymph nodes or to other parts of the body, most commonly the liver and lungs.
-It can also grow through the oesophageal wall and into nearby structures.
+If not found and treated early, oesophageal cancer can spread to nearby lymph nodes or to other parts of the body (e.g. liver and lungs).
+It can also grow through the oesophageal wall and into nearby organs.

 Rare types of oesophageal cancer